nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Selecting an internship application : `select`

+Displaying all the information about all the internship applications would make the app too cluttered, hence while you can view important details about an internship in the list panel view, sometimes you may need to see the full details of an entry.

-Selects and shows the details of the internship application at the specified `INDEX`.
+You can use the `select` command to select and view the complete details of the internship application at the specified index of the internship application list.

 <div markdown="block" class="alert alert-info">